-If you are looking for an alternative to a PVC system and need a simple to install in-ground system - designing and installing a DIY sprinkler system just might be easier than you think.
+Lawn Belt is a perfect alternative to a PVC system and need a simple to install in-ground system.
+Designing and installing a DIY sprinkler system is also a very easy process.

 In this short tutorial you will learn how to create a simple garden plan and then estimate how much conduit and sprinkler heads you will need for your project.